Amtrak: Private passenger service

 In 1916, 98% of all commercial intercity travelers in the United States moved by rail, and the remaining 2% moved by inland waterways.
 Nearly 42 million passengers used railways as primary transportation.
 Passenger trains were owned and operated by the same privately owned companies that operated freight trains.
 As the 20th century progressed, patronage declined in the face of competition from buses, air travel, and the car.
-New streamlined diesel-powered trains such as the Pioneer Zephyr were popular with the traveling public but could not reverse the trend.
+New streamlined diesel-powered trains, such as the Pioneer Zephyr, were popular with the traveling public but could not reverse the trend.
 By 1940, railroads held 67 percent of commercial passenger-miles in the United States.
 In real terms, passenger-miles had fallen by 40% since 1916, from 42 billion to 25 billion.

-Traffic surged during World War II, which was aided by troop movement and gasoline rationing.
+Traffic surged during World War II, aided by troop movement and gasoline rationing.
 The railroad's market share surged to 74% in 1945, with a massive 94 billion passenger-miles.
 After the war, railroads rejuvenated their overworked and neglected passenger fleets with fast and luxurious streamliners.
 These new trains brought only temporary relief to the overall decline.
 Even as postwar travel exploded, passenger travel percentages of the overall market share fell to 46% by 1950, and then 32% by 1957.
 The railroads had lost money on passenger service since the Great Depression, but deficits reached $723 million in 1957.
 For many railroads, these losses threatened financial viability.

 The causes of this decline were heavily debated.
-The National Highway System and airports, both funded by the government, competed directly with the railroads, which paid for their own infrastructure.
-American car culture was also on the rise in the post-World War II years.
-Progressive Era rate regulation limited the railroad's ability to turn a profit.
+The National Highway System and airports, both funded by the government, competed directly with the railroads, which, unlike the airline, bus, and trucking companies, paid for their own infrastructure.
+American car culture was also on the rise in the post–World War II years.
+Progressive Era rate regulation limited the railroads' ability to turn a profit.
 Railroads also faced antiquated work rules and inflexible relationships with trade unions.
 To take one example, workers continued to receive a day's pay for 100 to 150 mile workdays.
 Streamliners covered that in two hours.

 Matters approached a crisis in the 1960s.
 Passenger service route-miles fell from 107000 mi in 1958 to 49000 mi in 1970, the last full year of private operation.
 The diversion of most United States Post Office Department mail from passenger trains to trucks, airplanes, and freight trains in late 1967 deprived those trains of badly needed revenue.
 In direct response, the Atchison, Topeka and Santa Fe Railway filed to discontinue 33 of its remaining 39 trains, ending almost all passenger service on one of the largest railroads in the country.
 The equipment the railroads had ordered after World War II was now 20 years old, worn out, and in need of replacement.